 By implementing green coding and energy efficiency standards, businesses can show they care about the environment and win over an increasingly green-conscious clientele and stakeholder base.
 Having a code of ethics in business is often consistent with the larger set of CSR objectives, especially for companies working toward zero emissions or lowering their carbon footprint.

 Green coding refers to a technique used in applications to reduce the number of server requests, which in turn leads to an increase in page speed.
 As a result, users can access content more quickly and are less likely to experience frustration, ultimately leading to higher satisfaction and engagement.

 Additionally, the reduction in server requests translates into less energy being consumed, resulting in lower energy usage and less wastage.

 Server load is decreased

 When applied correctly, green coding helps to improve SEO and increases a website’s ranking.
-The website then becomes more visible as its standing in search engine results pages is improved.
 Although not an environmental advantage, it is undeniably an important business benefit.

-Don’t get us wrong, green coding alone will not solve all the issues we have that are related to carbon emissions through energy waste.
-However, it is an important tool to add to your metaphorical toolbox when it comes to making positive steps towards a more sustainable world.
+Don’t get us wrong, energy efficient hardware alone will not solve all the issues we have that are related to carbon emissions through energy waste.
+However, it is an important tool to add to your metaphorical toolbox when it takes positive steps towards a more sustainable world and overall energy consumption.

-It can enhance the use of silicon-aware coding to reduce granular energy consumption and it can minimise the amount of data which is transferred over a particular network by optimising its applications.
+It can enhance the use of silicon-aware coding to reduce tech debt, energy use and it can minimise the amount of data which is transferred over a particular network by optimising its applications.
 All of these are very worthwhile pursuits.

-For companies who are interested in taking steps to adopt green coding principles into their operations, here are some key starting points to follow.
+For companies interested in adopting green coding principles into their operations, here are some key starting points to follow.